On Ulam widths of finitely presented infinite simple groups: Uniform simplicity for .

-We will prove a series of technical Lemmas that will lead to the proof of this theorem.
-We encourage the reader to recall the content of subsection \ref{BCsubsec} and also the previous section.
-We also note that we consider conjugacy in the groups $\Omega_n',\Gamma_n'$ (rather than $\Gamma_n,\Omega_n$).
+\begin{thm} For each $n\geq 2$, the group $\Gamma_n'$ is uniformly simple. \end{thm} We will show this by showing that the hypothesis of Lemma \ref{BC} applies to the $4$-tuple: We will prove a series of technical lemmas that will lead to the proof of this theorem.
+We encourage the reader to recall the content of Subsection \ref{BCsubsec} and also the previous section.
+We also note that we consider conjugacy in the groups $\Gamma_n'$ and $\Omega_n'$ (rather than $\Gamma_n$ and $\Omega_n$).

 \begin{lem} Let $f\in \Gamma_n'\setminus \{id\}$.
 Then there are elements $\alpha_1,\alpha_2\in \Gamma_n'$ such that $[[f,\alpha_1],\alpha_2]\in F_{2^n}'\setminus \{id\}$. \end{lem}